Fibonacci Strategy for Roulette

 The Reverse Fibonacci Strategy

-roulette negative bettingMost betting systems used for roulette have variations that are the complete opposites of the original.
-The Fibonacci makes no exception and the Reverse Fibonacci is almost as popular as the classic strategy – the two progressions are identical but while the original is a negative one, its reverse counterpart is positive.
+roulette negative bettingMost betting systems used for roulette have variations that are complete opposites of the originals.
+The Fibonacci system is no exception, and the Reverse Fibonacci is almost as popular as the classic strategy.
+The two progressions are identical, but while the original is a negative progression, its reverse counterpart is positive.

 This means that the bets are increased, following the Fibonacci sequence, after winning spins.
-If the bet loses, players should go back two numbers in the sequence, effectively cutting the stake amount for the spin that follows.
-It is obvious that with this method, turning a profit requires more wins than losses, which is conditional upon pure chance, hence not a particularly reliable strategy.
+If a bet loses, players should go back two numbers in the sequence, effectively cutting the stake amount for the following spin.
+It is obvious that with this method turning a profit requires more wins than losses, which relies on pure chance and is therefore not a particularly reliable strategy.

-If we start the sequence with a $5, for example, and win twice in a row, we will have $10 in winnings.
-Our next wager will have to be $10 and if we lose it, it will eat up our entire profit from the previous two bets.
+If we start the sequence with $5, for example, and win twice in a row, we will have $10 in winnings.
+Our next wager must be $10, and if we lose it, the entire profit from the previous two bets is gone.
 If the third bet had won, however, our net profit would have increased to $20.
-Following the Fibonacci system, we would have placed a $15 wager and even in case of a loss this time, we would still have $5 in winnings.
+Following the Fibonacci system, we would then place a $15 wager, and even if this one lost, we would still be $5 ahead.

 Spin Bet Outcome Payout Profit